This post is by Mark Faggiano, founder and CEO of TaxJar.

 To make matters more complicated, most states are destination-based when it comes to out-of-state sellers.

 What does this mean?
-Let’s look at a few examples:
+Let’s look at two examples:

-You live in Texas (an origin-based state) and sell to a buyer in Texas – Let’s say you live in (or have a warehouse or office in) Irving, Texas, but sell to someone in Archer City.
-Texas is an origin-based sales tax state, so you would charge any buyer in the state of Texas a rate of 8.25%.
-(That’s Texas’s state-wide 6.25% rate plus Irvin County’s 1.0% plus a local Dallas MTA rate of 1.00%.)
-You do not need to take your buyer’s address in Archer City into account.
+- You live in Texas (an origin-based state) and sell to a buyer in Texas – Let’s say you live in (or have a warehouse or office in) Archer City, Texas, but sell to someone in Irving.
+Texas is an origin-based sales tax state, so you would charge any buyer in the state of Texas a rate of 6.75%.
+(That’s Texas’s state-wide 6.25% rate plus Archer County’s .5% rate.)
+You do not need to take your buyer’s address in Irving into account.

-You are based in Georgia but sell to a buyer in Tennessee (an origin-based state) – This scenario assumes you have sales tax nexus in Tennessee (perhaps you sell through Amazon FBA.)
+- You are based in Georgia but sell to a buyer in Tennessee (an origin-based state) – This scenario assumes you have sales tax nexus in Tennessee (perhaps you store goods with a 3PL there.)
 This is where things start to get complicated for out-of-state sellers.
 Even though Tennessee is considered an origin-based state, you, as a seller based in Georgia, would charge your buyer the sales tax rate at her “ship to” address in Tennessee.
 For example, say you are based in Albany, Georgia and your buyer lives in Maryville, TN.
 You would charge her the 9.75% Maryville tax rate.

 By now you’ve secured your sales tax permit and figured out how much sales tax to collect.
 Your next step will be remitting the sales tax you’ve collected to the state or states where you have sales tax nexus.